AcademySoftwareFoundation/OpenColorIO/PROCESS.md

 library changes since they have cascading effects across the project.

-1. All core changes begin with community discussion, which can involve informal conversation in Slack or on [ocio-dev](https://lists.aswf.io/g/ocio-dev), but are ultimately brought to a TSC meeting where concensus can be reached around the proposal's relevance and approach.
+1. All core changes begin with community discussion, which can involve informal conversation in [Slack](http://slack.opencolorio.org/) or on [ocio-dev](https://lists.aswf.io/g/ocio-dev), but are ultimately brought to a TSC meeting where concensus can be reached around the proposal's relevance and approach.
 TSC meetings are public and meeting notes are posted to the [OCIO repo](https://github.com/AcademySoftwareFoundation/OpenColorIO/tree/master/ASWF/meetings/tsc) within days of a meeting for a permanent record of decisions.
-2. Following TSC resolution, an issue is created in GitHub to present a design proposal.
+2. Following acceptance of the proposal by the TSC, an issue is created in GitHub to present a design proposal.
 A period of further community discussion is encouraged around the proposed changes, captured in issue comments.
-Ongoing concerns may continue to be brought to the TSC prior to and during development.
+Ongoing concerns may continue to be raised in this issue, and brought to the TSC prior to and during development.
-3. Feature proposal issues are then be added to the [Roadmap](https://github.com/AcademySoftwareFoundation/OpenColorIO/projects/3) project in GitHub for tracking development progress of all accepted proposals.
+3. Feature proposal issues are added to the [Roadmap](https://github.com/AcademySoftwareFoundation/OpenColorIO/projects/3) project in GitHub by a committer for tracking the status of all accepted proposals in one place.
 4. During development, work in progress may optionally be shared for feedback and early review via a
    [draft pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests#draft-pull-requests).